JS API Integration

 userId: '12345',

-plan: 'enterprise'
+plan: 'enterprise',

 },

-urlSuffix: '?utm_source=chatbot'
+urlSuffix: '?utm_source=chatbot',

 });

-// Chatbot initialized with custom config
+// Chatbot initialised with custom config

 });